CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Related work

 \paragraph{Missing MRI sequences} Several studies have dealt with the missing MRI sequences problem in medical image analysis \citep{Azad2022}.
 One early idea was to translate all available sequences into a shared latent space for downstream analysis.
 Following this idea, \cite{Havaei2016} developed the Hetero-Modal Image Segmentation (HeMIS) method, where sequence-specific convolutional layers are applied to each image sequence for establishing a common representation which enables robust segmentation when some images are missing.
 Later, \cite{hu2020} and \cite{azad2022smu} introduced knowledge distillation to improve the segmentation performance in the same situation.
 In such a model, a network using all modalities as input (teacher network) and another network using a subset of them (student network) are optimized synchronously.
 During training, information from all modalities is distilled from the teacher to the student network to improve the performance of the student network.
 Recently, \cite{liu2023cascaded} developed a transformer-based model for Alzheimer's classification that can handle missing data scenarios.
 All these models managed to build a robust model for the situation that only a part of the modalities are available.
 However, since the missing MRIs are not explicitly constructed, it is still difficult for medical doctors to interpret and make decisions with these methods in clinical practice.

 \paragraph{Image-to-image translation} Image-to-image translation, on the contrary, focuses on synthesizing missing images from existing ones based on prior knowledge learned from the dataset.
 By predicting the missing images, clinicians can offer comprehensive diagnoses and also find an explanation of the results in downstream analysis.
-Recent progress in generative modeling, such as generative adversarial networks (GAN), variational auto-encoders (VAE), and diffusion models, has shown extraordinary capabilities in image generation \citep{isola2017,kawar2022}.
-In the domain of medical image translation, \cite{dar2019image} proposed pGAN based on a conditional GAN combined with an adversarial loss, a pixel-wise loss, and a perceptual loss. \cite{sharma2019missing} proposed a multi-modal GAN (MM-GAN) that extends the idea by using multi-modality imputation, which ensures the ability to handle multiple input and output modalities.
+Recent progress in generative modeling, such as generative adversarial networks (GANs), variational auto-encoders (VAE), and diffusion models, has shown extraordinary capabilities in image generation \citep{isola2017,kawar2022}.
+In the domain of medical image translation, \cite{dar2019image} proposed pGAN based on a conditional GAN combined with a pixel-wise loss and a perceptual loss. \cite{sharma2019missing} proposed a multi-modal GAN (MM-GAN) that extends the idea by using multi-modality imputation for arbitrary input and output modalities.
+Recently, \cite{yurt2021mustgan} proposed mustGAN that enhanced the synthesis performance by aggregating multiple translation streams.
 Inspired by the recent progress of the transformer model, \cite{dalmaz2022resvit} proposed ResViT based on a hybrid architecture that consists of convolutional operators and transformer blocks.
 Although promising, most studies focus on the image quality of the output images, and only a few have extended their work to the use of synthesized images in downstream tasks \citep{iglesias2013synthesizing,van2015does,amirrajab2023}.